Javierenrique00/callbackflow/README.md

             foo().collect { value -> println(value) }
         }

-Because flow are cold, there is no obvious way to transform asyncronous events from any source to a flow, but what is cold and what is hot ?
+Because flow are cold, there is no obvious way to transform asynchronous events from any source to a flow, but what is cold and what is hot ?

 You can check https://medium.com/@elizarov/cold-flows-hot-channels-d74769805f9 to see the difference.